walseb/fir/fir-examples/readme.md

 For Vulkan, you'll need the Vulkan SDK.
 What to install will usually depend on your GPU (AMD/NVIDIA/Intel).
 The [LunarG website](https://vulkan.lunarg.com/doc/sdk/latest/linux/getting_started.html) provides installation instructions for the Vulkan SDK on Linux.

+<a name="hotreloading"></a>
+## Hot reloading

+The examples support shader hot reloading, detecting when any of the used SPIR-V files are modified on disk.

+For interactive coding, `ghcid` can be useful.
+In the `fir-examples` folder, run:

+`ghcid -c "cabal repl ShaderFile" -WT "compileAction"`

+This command watches the Haskell module `ShaderFile`, reloading it on changes, and runs the action `compileAction` each time the module successfully loads.

+Use this with one of the examples as follows:
+  * Start the executable with `cabal run JuliaSet`.
+    The executable will watch for shaders changing on disk.
+    Note: you might want to run the executable in the background:
+      - `cabal run JuliaSet &` on Linux/macOS.
+      - `start /b cabal run JuliaSet` on Windows.
+  * Enable live recompilation of the source:
+    `ghcid -c "cabal repl FIR.Examples.JuliaSet.Shaders" -WT "compileFragmentShader"`
+    This will save modifications to the fragment shader to disk.

+Remarks:

+  * The `-WT` flag to `ghcid` is used to specify an action to run upon loading, even when there were warnings.
+  * The shader files used by the examples are, by default, located in the directory `fir/fir-examples/shaders`.
+    These are the files that will be watched by the application to check when to reload.

 <a name="overview"></a>